Asus ProArt GeForce RTX 5070 Ti OC Edition

 • Memory bus width is 256-bit on Asus ProArt GeForce RTX 5070 Ti OC Edition and 128-bit on Nvidia GeForce RTX 5060 Ti 8GB.

-• RGB lighting is available on Asus ProArt GeForce RTX 5070 Ti OC Edition but not on Nvidia GeForce RTX 5060 Ti 8GB.
+• RGB lighting is present on Asus ProArt GeForce RTX 5070 Ti OC Edition but not available on Nvidia GeForce RTX 5060 Ti 8GB.

-• DisplayPort outputs are 2 on Asus ProArt GeForce RTX 5070 Ti OC Edition and 3 on Nvidia GeForce RTX 5060 Ti 8GB.
+• DisplayPort outputs number 2 on Asus ProArt GeForce RTX 5070 Ti OC Edition and 3 on Nvidia GeForce RTX 5060 Ti 8GB.

-• USB-C ports are 1 on Asus ProArt GeForce RTX 5070 Ti OC Edition but not available on Nvidia GeForce RTX 5060 Ti 8GB.
+• A USB-C port is present on Asus ProArt GeForce RTX 5070 Ti OC Edition but not available on Nvidia GeForce RTX 5060 Ti 8GB.

 • Thermal Design Power (TDP) is 300W on Asus ProArt GeForce RTX 5070 Ti OC Edition and 180W on Nvidia GeForce RTX 5060 Ti 8GB.